madrilene/lenesaile.com/src/en/blog/2022-11-29-eleventy-config.md

 You can see this being applied in my starter [eleventy-excellent](https://github.com/madrilene/eleventy-excellent/blob/main/.eleventy.js).

-I would love go much more into detail and break down other important folders like `assets` and `_includes`.
+I would love to break down other important folders too, like `assets` and `_includes`.
 But that would go beyond the scope of what I wanted to focus on here.
 Maybe I will write a follow-up.

 Generally, it is always a great idea to to dive deeply into the repositories of [starter projects](https://www.11ty.dev/docs/starter/) or personal sites of other developers.
 There are so many great ideas out there!